 At The BONDS Clinic, we offer a medically-led Ketamine detox with a psychiatry-led treatment plan.
 Both physical and mental health complications need addressing as part of a broad treatment plan to provide the best chance of recovery.

 Advice from our consultant

 Meet the team

-Our core multi-disciplinary team is led by a Consultant Psychiatrist, specialised GPs and includes a Registered Mental Health Nurse and a Substance Misuse and Dual Diagnosis Practitioner and Therapist.
+Our core multi-disciplinary team is led by a Consultant Psychiatrist, specialised GPs and includes Registered General and Mental Health Nurse and Therapists.
 We also work with a network of highly skilled practitioners to develop a personal treatment programme to suit you.Meet the team